kylekeesling/website/src/_posts/2024/2024-01-03-migrating-from-sidekiq-to-solid-queue.md

 - Tweaking my [Solid Queue config](https://github.com/basecamp/solid_queue#configuration)

 ## Configuration
 I migrated two apps to Solid Queue.
-Once of them mainly uses ActiveJob to send emails and run reports, so I simply replied on the default config, but my other app does utilize multiple queues, so I ended up with the following config for it:
+One of them mainly uses ActiveJob to send emails and run reports, so I simply replied on the default config, but my other app does utilize multiple queues, so I ended up with the following config for it: